 Bio

-Born and raised in Lagos, Nigeria, I am a musicologist, interdisciplinary scholar, educator, and musician.
-I am a McKnight Fellow and PhD candidate in (Ethno)Musicology at Florida State University (FSU).
+Born and raised in Lagos, Nigeria, I am an interdisciplinary musicologist, educator, and musician.
 As an inaugural fellow, I recently completed the Mellon/ACLS Dissertation Innovation Fellowship (Mellon/ACLS DIF), which supports interdisciplinary and innovative research in the humanities and interpretive social sciences.
 The Mellon/ACLS DIF is awarded to scholars “who show promise [in] leading their fields in important new directions.”

 Beyond research and teaching, I have been actively involved in public-facing works.
 I am committed to bridging the gap between scholarly research and public engagement.
 I place my scholarly activities in the service of the larger society.